1957: Bo Diddley recorded “Hey! Bo Diddley” and its B-side “Mona” (a.k.a. “I Need You Baby”) in Chicago.

 1965: The US version of The Five Faces of Manfred Mann was released by Ascot Records.
 Sharing a title with the group’s debut UK album released late in September, it was the band’s second LP released in the States and is essentially an entirely different album from the UK version, focusing more on a pop-oriented sound rather than feature the group’s R&B and jazz influences.

-1965: Motown Records released “Stop!
-In the Name of Love” by The Supremes.
+1965: “Stop!
+In the Name of Love” by The Supremes was released.
 The single became the group’s fourth of five straight #1 singles on the Billboard Hot 100 and Cash Box pop charts and reached the #2 on the R&B chart.

 1969: Eric Clapton and Ginger Baker announced the formation of Blind Faith with musician and vocalist Steve Winwood.
 Bassist Ric Grech was added to the lineup a few months later.